 The Movie's Called "Drive Angry".
 It's Like The Terminator, But With Nicolas Cage!

 Goddamn, the guy is a freaking Coppola, nephew to one of the most famous Hollywood directors of all time and related to a litany of big names like Sofia Coppola and Jason Schwarzman.

 So why does he do it?
 Why is Nicolas Cage both one of the greatest actors of his generation and, at the same time, one of the most mocked and derided?
 The answer lies, as it does so often with exceedingly wealthy creative Hollywood types, in his personal habits.

 We all know the story.
 It’s Robert Downey Junior’s relentless desire for cocaine or it’s Charlie Sheen’s reckless compulsion for high-risk sexual encounters.
 It’s the endless smorgasbord of cocaine, prostitutes, Percocet and bisexuality.
-It’s the circle of life for Hollywood elite; soaring like Icarus through the dizzying heights of fame and crashing, but instead of drowning in the ocean, they OD in the gutter outside Johnny Depp’s Viper Lounge.
+It’s the circle of life for Hollywood elite; soaring like Icarus through the dizzying heights of fame and crashing in the gutter outside Johnny Depp’s Viper Lounge.

 It’s property.
 Big-ass, obscure and often eccentric purchases have drained his once impressive $150 million fortune, which has diminished over the years down to a paltry $25 mil (We know, how does he survive?).

 Over the course of his deep dive into property investment, Cage was forced to foreclose on several properties and was stuck with millions in property tax for the pleasure.
 You see, the thing is, Nicolas Cage doesn’t want to star in these dumpster fires any more than we want to see National Treasure 3.
 But his bizarre penchant for buying insane properties wrought such havoc on his personal finances he simply had no choice.